 There were no significant announcements in the budget on 27 October 2021 in relation to pensions rates and allowances.
 This is great news as personal contributions can continue to benefit from income tax relief at your highest marginal rate, employers can benefit from corporation tax relief, the underlying pension funds grow free of income tax and capital gains tax, 25% tax free cash is still available and most pension funds sit outside of the estate for inheritance tax purposes.
 No-one knows how long the current system will continue, and so it makes sense to enjoy these opportunities while you can.

-The maximum amount you can contribute to a personal pension or stakeholder pension plan, on which you can receive tax relief, is 100% of your earnings or £3,600 gross, whichever is greater.
-This is capped at the annual allowance which, for the 2020-21 tax year, is £40,000.
+As a reminder, the maximum amount you can contribute to a personal pension or stakeholder pension plan, on which you can receive tax relief, is 100% of your earnings or £3,600 gross, whichever is greater.
+This is capped at the annual allowance which, for the 2021-22 tax year, is £40,000.

 Pensions tax relief for high earners has been cut by introducing a tapered annual allowance for those with incomes of over £240,000.
-For every £2 of adjusted income over £240,000, the annual allowance is reduced by £1 to £4,000 where an individual has income of £312,000.
+For every £2 of adjusted income over £240,000, the annual allowance is reduced by £1, down to a minimum of £4,000 where an individual has income of £312,000.